Please sign in to see prices or request test licenses

 - VDMA evaluation

-- Pre-pressurisation function:
+- Pre-pressurization function:

 - If, when starting the Motion App, the pressure in the cylinder chamber to be exhausted is more than

-20% below the supply pressure, then the pressurisation of the cylinder chamber will be considerably weaker.
+20% below the supply pressure, then the pressurization of the cylinder chamber will be considerably weaker.
 Correspondingly, the chamber to be exhausted will be significantly weaker.
 This ensures that the permitted energy in the end position is not exceeded.

 - Homing should be carried out when the system state is neutral, as this state/value will be applied for future leakage assessments.